realityforge/Quake-III-Arena/README.md

   print                   - print out the contents of a cvar unset                   - unset a user created cvar

-  banaddr <range>         - ban an ip address range from joining a game on this
-                            server, valid <range> is either playernum or CIDR notation address range. exceptaddr <range>      - exempt an ip address range from a ban. bandel <range>          - delete ban (either range or ban number) exceptdel <range>       - delete exception (either range or exception number) listbans                - list all currently active bans and exceptions rehashbans              - reload the banlist from serverbans.dat flushbans               - delete all bans

   net_restart             - restart network subsystem to change latched settings game_restart <fs_game>  - Switch to another mod